Chapter 27 : 26- The New Army

 After a short time of looking from Harry to the small necklace in his hand, Akrahn eventually said “Vy do you have this?”
 He spoke in a hushed voice, staring at Harry.

 “Dagfinn told me you and your men were wearing them.”
-Harry said, his mind racing to come up with a convincing lie.
-“I wanted to see if it had any magical properties.”
+Harry said, his mind racing.
+“Thought it might help me hunt you and your cronies down.”
 Akrahn surveyed Harry and seemed very close to move onto Lance, when the Invisibility Cloak brushed his face.
 He grabbed it and began examining it more closely, feeling the material between his fingers.

 “Incredible fabric.
 Vat is this cloak made of, may I ask?”
 Akrahn asked in a much softer, yet more intimidating voice.

 “It’s just a normal cloak.”
-Harry lied.
+Harry lied, his heart pounding more blood out of his wound.
 “Enchanted with a Disillusionment Charm and a Bedazzling Hex.”
 Akrahn continued to examine the cloak, pointed his wand at it and began muttering incantations under his breath.
-Nothing happened though Harry knew that was a bad sign.
+Nothing happened though Harry knew that that was a bad sign.

 “Tell me, Potter, do you know vat this symbol stands for?”
 Akrahn asked dangling the silver symbol of the Deathly Hallows in front of him.

 “It was Grindelwald’s sign.”
 Harry replied.
 Akrahn’s eyes narrowed and he drew closer to Harry.
 After looking around at the others surrounding them, he whispered “Ve shall talk later.”
 And keeping eye contact with Harry, he moved on towards Lance.